ErikGartner/relationship-extractor/README.md

 # Relationship Extractor
-**Work in progress!**

-*This scala program runs CoreNLP to extract basic relationships defined in a json such as "father", "mother" etc from a text.*
+*This scala program runs CoreNLP to extract basic relationships defined in a json such as "father", "mother" etc from a text.
+It was part of a university project course.
+See the [article](/Inferring%20Family%20Relationships%20from%20a%20Corpus.pdf) for more information.*

 The purpose of this program is to extract relationships between persons (named entities) in a text.
 Detection of named entities is automatic and the relationships are defined by keywords and wikidata IDs in ```data/relations.json```.